-The wine has a soft, pale pink colour and is bursting with aromas of strawberries and raspberries.
-The palate is vivacious with a bright acidity and flavours of Turkish delight, sweet red berries and sour cherry.
-The finish is dry and has a pleasant length.
+This wine has a soft, pale pink colour and is bursting with aromas of strawberries and pink grapefruit.
+The palate is vibrant with a good balance between the bright acidity and flavours of Turkish delight, sweet red berries and pomegranate.
+The finish is juicy and dry and the wine has a pleasant length.

 Fermentation and Ageing:

-The Merlot ripened in late February and as always the grapes looked promising.
-The grapes were hand-harvested, and after destemming, spent 2-3 hours in the press to extract the desired colour, before a light pressing.
-The resultant pink juice fermented for 12 days at 13 degrees and spent a further 4 months on full lees to provide fullness and body to the wine.
+The Merlot ripened in late February.
+The grapes were hand-picked, and pressed directly after destemming in order to obtain light pink juice.
+The resultant light pink juice fermented for 14 days at 12 degrees Celsius and spent a further four months on full lees to provide fullness and body to the wine.

 With its alluring pink colour this wine is a good pair with fresh salmon, cold meats, lobster, salads, lighter pastas and even complements tomato based dishes that one usually struggles to find suitable wine matches for.
 It is also a great match for sushi